What Is an Authentication Agent: Definition and Use Cases

 - Adapt to ephemeral workloads and AI-driven workflows

-Despite these advances, maintaining individual agents per system creates friction, with unified approaches gaining momentum.
+Despite these advances, maintaining individual agents per system creates friction, with unified APIs accelerating integration across enterprise systems and simplifying deploying agents.

 Frequently Asked Questions About Authentication Agents